 Do I need to provide a police certificate when applying for permanent residence?

 Yes.
-However, certificates are available only to current and past legal residents.
+However, certificates are available only to current legal residents.

 How and where do I obtain one?